Routine use cases

 What to do next

-For "What to do when busy mornings changes your routine plan", choose one low-pressure action: use similar lighting before comparing progress photos.
-Use the related Orena guide for "What to do when busy mornings changes your routine plan" when you want app support for that action.
-The useful signal for "What to do when busy mornings changes your routine plan" is whether the reader can notice whether the article is making a smaller action clearer with less uncertainty.
+For "Routine adjustment: busy mornings", choose one low-pressure action: use similar lighting before comparing progress photos.
+Use the related Orena guide for "Routine adjustment: busy mornings" when you want app support for that action.
+The useful signal for "Routine adjustment: busy mornings" is whether the reader can notice whether the article is making a smaller action clearer with less uncertainty.

 Evidence boundary